apache/cordova-plugin-media/README.md

 ## media.pauseRecord

-Stops recording an audio file.
+Pause the recording of an audio file.
+Recording may be resumed with the resumeRecord method.

     media.pauseRecord();